-Fear: Dogs that are submissive or have not been desensitized properly often bite out of fear.
+Fear: According to AVMA, dogs that are submissive or have not been desensitized properly often bite out of fear.
 Signs of a fearful dog are crouching, backing away, growling, avoiding eye contact, and tail and ears are down.
 Fearful dogs can sometimes go on their back with their legs close to their body before they bite you.
 This is non-aggressive behavior and can be trained out of.
 Training may involve slowly introducing them to new situations, people, sounds, or even body manipulation (petting their backside, picking them up quickly, lightly pulling their ears).
 It really depends on what they are not comfortable with!

 Possessive: Dogs can be possessive of numerous individuals or objects, such as toys, beds, people, or food.
-Possession often stems from a dog not being socialized, being abandoned by their owner, living through a hoarding situation, or living in an overcrowded shelter for an extended amount of time.
+According to AKC, possession often stems from a dog not being socialized, being abandoned by their owner, living through a hoarding situation, or living in an overcrowded shelter for an extended amount of time.
 In these situations, a dog has to compete for their resources, which pressures them to relent to possessive behaviors for their own survival.
 Dogs that are possessive of humans may feel that their human is being threatened by another person or dog.
 This possession may be triggered if someone or a dog is play-fighting with their owner.
 For some dogs, they may even be possessive of their toys or bed because they like it and do not want it to be taken away.
 In these situations, they need to be taught manners through consistent training.
 Signs of a possessive dog are guarding their object, growling, excessive barking, and baring their teeth.

 Aggressive: Unfortunately some dogs relent to aggressive behaviors because they were not trained at all when they were young, they were abused, or they were left in extreme situations that warranted aggressive behavior to protect themselves.
 This is not the dog’s fault, but due to irresponsible dog ownership.